 3.1.2.
-The Event Lead will send Official Event Report to the National Office and Time Trials Divisional Administrator within 14 days of the event.
+The Event Lead will send the Event and Participant Report to the National Office and Time Trials Divisional Administrator within 14 days of the event.

 3.1.4.
 Event leads are encouraged to also give comments on outstanding positive behavior—especially when the behavior may expedite a license upgrade (e.g., a driver moving up and proving efficient in groups ahead of expected experience).

-The organizer is responsible to submit all SCCA required audits and appropriate fees to the National Office within the time limits, as specified in these rules and the SCCA Insurance Handbook.
+The organizer is responsible to submit the post-event audit and appropriate fees to the SCCA National Office within the time limits, as specified below.

 3.2.1.
 All drivers listed on the Official Event Results shall be consistent with the number included in the event audit.

-The Sanction fee for a Regional event listed on the Sanction Application must be paid within 14 days of the completion of the event.
+The Event Fees for a Regional event as listed on the Program Event Fees document in the File Cabinet at my.scca.com, must be paid within 30 days of the completion of the event.

-A late fee of 50 percent of the sanction fee shall be charged on all sanctions postmarked after the applicable deadline, unless prior arrangements have been made and approved by the National Office Sanction Administrator.
+A late fee of $250 may be charged on sanction requests submitted online less than 45 days prior to the event, unless prior arrangements have been made and approved by the SCCA National Office.

-All or part of an event may be postponed or canceled if a provision for doing so is made in the Supplementary Regulations for the event or if the Chief Steward and Safety Steward (in full agreement) order that all or part of the event be postponed or cancelled for reasons of safety or forces beyond their control.
+All or part of an event may be postponed or canceled if a provision for doing so is made in the Supplementary Regulations for the event or if the Event Lead and Safety Steward (in full agreement) order that all or part of the event be postponed or cancelled for reasons of safety or forces beyond their control.